Christopher Gadsden: Revolutionary years

-When the British laid siege to Charleston in 1780, John Rutledge, as president of the council, fled to North Carolina to ensure a "government in exile" should the city fall.
-Gadsden remained, along with Governor Rawlins Lowndes.
-General Benjamin Lincoln surrendered the Continental Army garrison on May 12 to General Henry Clinton.
-At the same time, Gadsden represented the civil government and surrendered the city.
+When British forces laid siege to Charleston in 1780, Rutledge fled to North Carolina to ensure a "government in exile" in the event the city surrendered.
+Gadsden remained in Charleston, along with Governor Rawlins Lowndes.
+General Benjamin Lincoln surrendered the American garrison in the city on May 12 to General Henry Clinton.
+At the same time, Gadsden, representing the civil government, surrendered the city as well.
 He was sent on parole to his Charleston house.

 Prisoner of war

-After Clinton returned to New York, the new British commander in the South, General Charles Cornwallis, changed the rules.
-On August 27, 1780, he arrested about 20 of the civil officers then on parole.
-They were marched as prisoners to a ship and taken to St. Augustine, Florida.
-When they arrived, Governor Patrick Tonyn offered the freedom of the town if they would give their parole.
-Most accepted, but Gadsden refused claiming that the British had already violated one parole, and he could not give his word to a false system.
-As a result, he spent the next 42 weeks in solitary confinement in a prison room at the old Spanish fortress of Castillo de San Marcos.
-When they were released in 1781, they were sent by merchant ship to Philadelphia.
-Once there, Gadsden learned of the defeat of Cornwallis' subordinate Banastre Tarleton at Cowpens and Cornwallis' subsequent movement to Yorktown.
-Gadsden hurried home to help the restoration of South Carolina's civil government.
+Following Clinton's return to New York, his replacement General Charles Cornwallis adopted a different stance towards parole.
+On August 27, 1780, he ordered the arrest of 20 South Carolinian civilian officials then on parole, who were sent by ship to St. Augustine, Florida.
+When they arrived, Governor Patrick Tonyn offered them the freedom of the town if they would give their parole.
+All of the prisoners except Gadsden accepted, resulting in him spending the next 42 weeks in solitary confinement at the Castillo de San Marcos.
+The prisoners, including Gadsden, were released in 1781 and sent via a merchantmen to Philadelphia.
+Once they arrived, Gadsden learned of the American victory at the Battle of Cowpens and Cornwallis' subsequent march to Yorktown, Virginia, and quickly returned to South Carolina to restore the state's civil government.